Contractor-x/Contractor-x/README.md

 ZtYw8tD#L!a9E2rPbV4@X5cK7FgMq%Tz

-⚠ Keep this key secure — it's required to decrypt the credentials...-->
+⚠ Keep this key secure — it's required to decrypt the credentials..-->